madjugglers/pattern-book/01_maj_pattern_book.md

 The Madison Area Jugglers (MAJ) have been attempting, inventing, and recording juggling patterns for longer than most of us can remember.
 In 1997, when our memories were already getting strained by the variations, Mike
-Newton compiled our first *Pattern Catalogue* to record the patterns for four or more jugglers which we did at Thursday and Sunday practices.
+Newton compiled our first *Pattern Catalogue* to record the patterns for four or more jugglers.
 This morphed into the first *Pattern Book* by January 1999, but the hand-written collection (*Version 0.1*) was in a pretty limiting format.
 By October of that year, Steve Otteson created the first computerized collection by reformating and greatly expanding Mike's hand-written notes.
  Melonhead still caries around a tattered printout of *Version 1.0.*
 Steve made a few version updates, for example adding a bunch of extra-club patterns by Peter Kaseman and Luke Emery; the unusual computer format of Steve's version and his departure from Madison  slowed down subsequent updates, even though the MAJ continued to create new patterns at a steady rate.
-The next big contribution was Luke Emery's version (*Version 2.0*, 2012), though Luke's version was not widely distributed.
+The next big contribution was Luke Emery's version (*Version 2.0*, 2012).
+Though it was not widely distributed, Luke's version contained all kinds of new additions: more patterns for all numbers of jugglers, more on site-swap, more on specialized extra-club patterns, and tips for creating and doing patterns.
 In 2015 Matt Hemke, Evan Driscol, and Nick Aitkins  created a Github repository for the project, converted Luke's version into a repo, and updated the collection further.

  Recently  Chan Wilson, Jeff Adamus, and
-Melonhead have been recording the patterns we do at Thursday and Sunday practices.
-It's an amazing collection, and for those who remember the code words, like  1-5-1 Foi Graham or 3-4 Twister, it's enough to figure out what we really did.
+Melonhead have been recording the patterns we do at  Thursday and Sunday MAJ practices.
+It's an amazing collection, and for those who remember the code words, like  *1-5-1 Fois Graham* or *3-4 Twister*, it's enough to figure out what we really did.
 But most of us forget the code words after a while, except for the frequently juggled ones, and this has been an impetus for the current update.
-All along the editors have had substantial input from many members of the Madison Area Jugglers.
+All along the editors have had substantial input from the Madison Area Jugglers and friends, and we are indebted to them for helping enhance this collection.

-Our thanks go out to all of the many jugglers who have helped us.
 Club passing is a social pastime that needs a group of similarly inclined jugglers.
 Many of these patterns are inspired by other jugglers and patterns or created in collaboration with other jugglers.
 We hope that these patterns will help